Naperville North and Naperville Central Return to Raise Cancer Awareness

 “It shows that were not just rivals and were two teams in a city that’s like not too big and yeah we’re just here to support each other as much as competing.
 It’s so nice that we were able to accomplish this through a meet and everybody was so supportive, and I know the captains put a lot of time into planning all this and so did the other team it’s just so great to have everybody together and accomplish something like this and this is such a great meet and event it’s so much fun.”

-While the teams continue to spread awareness on and off the pool deck, this was an occasion that everyone hopes to bring back for future matchups.
+While the teams continue to spread awareness for Cal’s Angels on and off the pool deck, this was an occasion that everyone hopes to bring back for future matchups.

 “I think it’s such a great event and such a great idea that we should keep this as a tradition.”